Griffin–Spalding County Airport: History

 Griffin–Spalding County Airport was built in 1939.
 Despite the relatively short length of its then 3,100 ft runway, Griffin's airport hosted various large piston aircraft including the Douglas DC-3 and the Aviation Traders Carvair, a cargo conversion of the DC-4 from the 1970s until the 1990s.
 For the 12-month period ending on July 3, 2011, there were 90 aircraft based at this airport.

 A proposal was made by the airport authority prior to 2014 to close the airport and pay back the FAA, but the FAA rejected the proposal that year citing the closure of the airport would contradict their mission to promote aviation and improve aviation infrastructure.
 A sum of $55.4 million in federal and state funding has been secured to relocate the airport within Spalding County.
-In 2024 the city manager of Griffin announced the new airport could open by 2029.
+In 2024, the city manager of Griffin announced the new airport could open by 2029.
+Eminent domain is being used to acquire 730 acre as needed.